|

 Smoking on Crete: Greece is one of the final bastions of smoking left in

-Europe, and smoking is allowed in restaurants, bars, and many other places.
+Europe, and smoking is normal in restaurants, bars, and many other places.
 This

 can be unpleasant for many tourists, who are not used to this anymore.
 Greece